csu-hci-projects/SP24-Accessibility-Keyboard-Design-For-Fine-Motor-Disabilities/README.md

 ### _Method_
-_*this will be updated as the method proccess progresses*_
+_*this will be updated as the method proccess progresses*_ A webbased application utilizing students touch screen computers will be used to demonstrate the diffrences between a standard keyboard and the changes suggusted during this research.

 ### _Results_
 _*this will be updated as soon as results have been obtained*_